Reasons for Procedure

 Canadian Orthopaedic Foundation http://www.canorth.org

 Total ankle arthroplasty.
-American Orthopaedic Foot and Ankle Surgeons Foot Care MD website.
-Available at: http://www.aofas.org/footcaremd/treatments/Pages/Total-Ankle-Arthroplasty.aspx.
-Accessed May 11, 2016.
+Foot Care MD—American Orthopaedic Foot and Ankle Surgeons website.
+Available at: http://legacy.aofas.org/footcaremd/treatments/Pages/Total-Ankle-Arthroplasty.aspx.
+Accessed June 19, 2019.